lyra-planet/tdesign-mobile-vue-starter-community/docs/en/guide/mocks.md

 ## Why MSW

+MSW (Mock Service Worker) utilizes browser-native Service Worker technology to intercept requests at the network layer, providing completely transparent API simulation.
+This architectural design allows developers to achieve an identical development experience to real backends without modifying any business code.

 - Non-intrusive: share the same URLs and methods with real APIs, no need for conditional compilation or switching `baseURL`
 - Closer to reality: full network lifecycle, latency, error injection, cache and CORS semantics
 - Maintainable: handlers centralized in `handlers.ts`, sample data in `data/`, with a clear structure

 ## Integration overview

+The project integrates MSW using a conditional startup strategy, ensuring convenience during development while not affecting production environment operation.
+Through dual control of environment variables and runtime switches, flexible enabling mechanisms are achieved.

 - Startup entry: `startMsw()` in `src/mocks/index.ts` registers the worker conditionally during app startup
 - Enabling conditions: DEV or explicitly enabled (`VITE_MSW=true` or `window.__MSW_ENABLED__=true`)